gterzian/automata/README.md

 ### Features

-- Interactive visualization with pause/unpause and reset controls
+- Interactive visualization with pause/unpause, reset, and viewport scrolling controls
 - System runs automatically and pauses while SPACE is held down
 - Release SPACE to resume computation and rendering (10 rows per frame)
 - Press ESCAPE to reset the automaton to its initial state
+- Use LEFT/RIGHT arrow keys to scroll the viewport horizontally across the board
+- Board is 10x wider than the visible window, providing space for pattern evolution
-- Board starts with a single black cell at the top-right and evolves via Rule 110
+- Starts with a single black cell at the rightmost position, viewport shows rightmost area
-- Infinite scrolling - board shifts upward when full to continue evolution
+- Infinite vertical scrolling - board shifts upward when full to continue evolution
 - Uses cyclic boundaries (wrapping at edges)
 - Optional GIF recording with configurable frame skip